-- While rebooting it will take you to Advance Start-up screen, there click on Troubleshoot.
+- While rebooting it will take you to Advanced Start-up screen, there click on Troubleshoot.

 - Under Advanced options select UEFI Firmware settings.

-Sometime I wonder why we need to go through these process to get to the BIOS, it’s a little too much.
-Well we asked for a fast boot time, and we got it.
+Sometimes I wonder why we need to go through these process to get to the BIOS, it’s a little too much.
+Well, we asked for a fast boot time, and we got it.
 So it’s a small price to pay for a great performance.